cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/isolation_segment.html.markdown

 The following arguments are supported:

 * `name` - (Required, String) The name of the segment as declared in `cf` deployment.
-* `orgs` - (Optional, List)   List of ID of origanizations that are entitled with this segment.
-An organization must be entitled with the segment in order to bind it to one space.

 ## Attributes Reference

 The following attributes are exported:

 * `id` - The GUID of the segment

 ## Import